top of page

 Eyes: Conjunctivitis, Inflammation

 Gastrointestinal: Mouth sores, diarrhea, nausea, vomiting, upset stomach and heartburn, diseases, infections of the oral cavity like toothaches, gum disease, and mouth sores.
-Chamomile may help with anogenital irritation (baths/soaks), ulcers, hemorrhoids (bath additive, poultice), flatulence, indigestion, motion sickness, stomach cramps, IBS, diverticulitis, Crohn's, gastritis (tea)
+Chamomile may help with anogenital irritation (baths/soaks), ulcers, hemorrhoids (bath additive, poultice), flatulence, motion sickness, abdominal cramps, IBS, diverticulitis, Crohn's, gastritis (tea)

 Genitourinary: UTI, menstrual discomfort (may be a menstruation inducer), Ano-genital Inflammation,